Danielle Taylor

 Biography

 I have been teaching at UVU since 2016.
-I have taught courses in Cell Biology, College Biology I, Histology, Physiology, Neuroscience, Student Seminar, in addition to College Biology I Labs and Physiology Labs.
+I have taught courses in Cell Biology, College Biology I, Histology, Human Physiology, Neuroscience, Student Seminar, in addition to College Biology I Labs and Human Physiology Labs.
 I completed an NIH-funded postdoctoral IRACDA fellowship that focused on formal pedagogical training in addition to neuroscience research.
 I believe my role as an instructor is to help students not only find their passion but also to make significant learning gains in my courses to help them succeed in the rest of their college careers and beyond.
 I encourage students to engage in the material as well as with each other in the classroom and gain confidence in applying their gained knowledge to solve real-world problems or think in different ways.

 Education